labulakalia/crocodile/README.md

 [Crocodile_Trello](https://trello.com/b/9o299bds/crocodile)

 ## License
 Crocodile is under the MIT license.
-See the [LICENSE] (./ LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.